-A generalized overview describing the biobanking network P2N can be found in our recent publication (Lieb W. et al., 2019).
+A generalized overview describing the biobanking network P2N can be found in our publication (Lieb W. et al., 2019).
+A list of scientific publications that were generated using materials and/or medical data from biobanks in the P2N network can be found here.

 If you are interested in the use of data or samples from a P2N biobank, you are required to formally apply for access via the P2N executive board.
 In the P2N request form, you must describe the planned use of the data or samples in sufficient detail for the P2N supervisory board to be able to judge the quality and success prospects of your project.
 Please note that, under pending professional regulations for medical doctors in Germany, and following the principles of good scientific practice, you have to search approval of your planned research by an institutional review board (IRB) in advance.
 No access will be granted to any data or samples in P2N without documented IRB approval.